tianocore/edk2-pytool-extensions/docs/developing.md

 ### Markdown linting

-The linter uses the configuration defined in `.markdownlint.yaml` file found at the root of the repoisitory.
+The linter uses the configuration defined in `.markdownlint.yaml` file found at the root of the repository.

 #### In-line Ignore